 “I don’t see any boundaries between any of the art forms.
 I think they all inter-relate completely.”—David Bowie

 Here at Far Out Magazine, we believe you can tell a lot about an artist from how they cover other’s work.
-After some extensive research, we don’t think there’s anyone better at it than the wonderful David Bowie.
+How a single performer can take in, re-mould, and deliver another expression in the most sincere form is of great importance to their inner artistic integrity.
+After extensive research, we don’t think anyone is better at it than the wonderful David Bowie.

 Bowie straddles the line between paying homage to the original as well as adding a few layers of his own creative artistry to proceedings.
-Constantly walking the line between tribute and originality, The Starman did it better than anyone.
+Constantly walking the line between tribute and originality, the Starman did it better than anyone.
+What’s more, unlike some of his contemporaries, who perhaps felt their egos being bruised by such an activity, Bowie did it regularly too.

-Here are 20 of his greatest covers of all time.
+Here are 25 of David Bowie’s greatest covers of all time.

-Though not a solo cover form Bowie, using the vessel of his band Tin Machine to pay homage to one of his favourites bands, the Starman takes on the iconic indie anthem.
+Though not a solo cover from Bowie, using the vessel of his band Tin Machine to pay homage to one of his favourites bands, the Starman takes on the iconic indie anthem.

 The song, originally written and sung by Pixies frontman Black Francis, arrived as a pivotal moment in the development of indie rock as the first track to appear on the band’s now-iconic 1989 album Doolittle.
-Bowie’s rendition fo a Pixies number signifies a full-circle moment for Pixies, a group who have made no secret of the inspiring nature the Starman had on their creative vision.
+Bowie’s rendition of a Pixies number signifies a full-circle moment for Pixies, a group who have made no secret of the inspiring influence the Starman had on their creative vision.

 After supporting Bowie on a number of his Sound and Vision dates, he was also quick to heap praise on the alternative rock group throughout his time: “I found [the Pixies] just about the most-compelling music outside of Sonic Youth in the entire 1980s,” he once said.
 “I always thought there was a psychotic Beatles in them.”